chazlarson/vagrant-debian-jessie/FAQ.md

 *  rbenv is faster than RVM.
 *  The rbenv-communal-gems feature saves time and disk space by allowing multiple versions of Ruby to share the same gems.
 When you install a gem in under one version of Ruby, it's available to certain other versions of Ruby as well.

+### Why do you have special Vagrant boxes for specific projects?

+*  Installing a version of Rails takes a long time.
+Installing a version of Ruby takes a long time.
+Installing every version of Ruby and every version of Rails in each version of Ruby would take an unreasonably long time, and the time needed to build a Vagrant box would be measured in days or weeks instead of hours.
+Thus, there is a limit to the number of versions of Ruby I can include in a general purpose Vagrant box.
+*  The project-specific boxes include the current versions of Ruby and Rails plus the versions that the project is most likely to upgrade to.
+Using a special custom box with the appropriate versions of Ruby and Rails pre-installed allows me to quickly get up to speed when I destroy and rebuild the box WITHOUT arguing with other team members over which versions of Ruby and Rails to require.

 ### What process do you use to create your Vagrant base boxes?

 I use a tool called Packer to create my Vagrant base boxes.
 The source code I use for creating my Debian base boxes is available at https://github.com/jhsu802701/packer-debian-jessie .